animeshsingh75/project/README.md

-## Restaurant Site
+<h1 align="center">Restaurant Site</h1>

-This is a sample site for restaurant.It includes the menu,location,photos of the dishes and even the prices.
+This is a sample site for restaurant.
+It includes the menu,location,photos of the dishes and even the prices.

-## Screenshots
+### Screenshots
 Include logo/demo screenshot etc.

-## Tech/framework used
+### Tech/framework used
 * HTML
 * CSS
 * JavaScript